You’ve completed your resume and you're ready to press send.

 This should provide an overview of your career timeline and professional background.
-Or, you can cover your career objectives and goals if you don’t have years of experience in the workforce yet.
+Or, you can cover your resume objectives and goals if you don’t have years of experience in the workforce yet.

 That being said, it works well for professionals at all levels, e.g. entry-level up to executives.

-It works well for student applications too.
+It works well for student resume too.
 Especially if you’re struggling to come up with things to write about.

 Actions say a lot more about us than words do.
 It’s more or less the same with your achievements.